Yu'firids

 The Yuʿfirids (بنو يعفر) were an Islamic Himyarite dynasty that held power in the highlands of Yemen from 847 to 997.
 The name of the family is often incorrectly rendered as "Yafurids".
 They nominally acknowledged the suzerainty of the Abbasid caliphs.
-Their centres were San'a and Shibam Kawkaban.
+Their centres were Sanaa and Shibam Kawkaban.
 The Yuʿfirids followed Sunni Islam.

 Rise of the dynasty

 The Yuʿfirids from Shibam Kawkaban began to expand their power base in the Yemeni highland as the direct rule of the Abbasids over Yemen declined.
 They are descended from D̲h̲ū Ḥiwāl tribe, which is a tribe from Shibam Kawkaban (in modern-day Al Mahwit Governorate, northwest of Sanaa).
-The first attack on San'a in 841 failed miserably and the Abbasid governor received troops from Iraq for assistance.
+The first attack on Sanaa in 841 failed miserably and the Abbasid governor received troops from Iraq for assistance.
 Nevertheless, the Yuʿfirids were able to successfully repel the counterattacks against their stronghold in Shibam.
-In 847 they conquered the area between Sa'dah and Ta'izz.
-San'a fell to their arms when the governor Himyar ibn al-Harith fled from Yemen, and for a while it became the headquarters of the new dynasty.
+In 847 they conquered the area between Saada and Taiz.
+Sanaa fell to their arms when the governor Himyar ibn al-Harith fled from Yemen, and for a while it became the headquarters of the new dynasty.

 Internal feuds and temporary eclipse

 After a stable reign of 25 years, the founder of the dynasty, Yu'fir bin ʿAbd ar-Raḥmān al-Ḥiwālī al-Ḥimyārī, left affairs of state to his son Muhammad in 872.
-Muhammad preferred to use Shibam as the capital of his kingdom, rather than San'a.
+Muhammad preferred to use Shibam as the capital of his kingdom, rather than Sanaa.
 In 873 he received a diploma of confirmation from the Abbasid caliph.
-Muhammad ruled over Sa'na, Janad and Hadramawt but paid formal deference to the Ziyadid dynasty in the Tihama lowland.
-A flood that inundated San'a in 876 served as the motive for Muhammad to undertake the pilgrimage to Mecca and henceforth devote his time to religion.
+Muhammad ruled over Saana, Janad and Hadramawt but paid formal deference to the Ziyadid dynasty in the Tihama lowland.
+A flood that inundated Sanaa in 876 served as the motive for Muhammad to undertake the pilgrimage to Mecca and henceforth devote his time to religion.
 The reins of government were given to his son Ibrahim, who murdered his father and uncle in the mosque of Shibam in 892 (or 882) to ensure that there would be no pretensions of power from them.
 The instigator of the murders was none but his own grandfather, the ex-ruler Yu'fir.
-Now, however, a series of revolts led to the expulsion of the Yuʿfirids from San'a.
+Now, however, a series of revolts led to the expulsion of the Yuʿfirids from Sanaa.
 An Abbasid governor took charge of the city for a while, but after 895 conditions turned increasingly chaotic.